profsmith89/ctps/_sources/chap04.md

 Another thing you might try is to print the actual URL used in our `requests.get` call.
 You can see this string if you print `response.url`, which is the URL that produced the response we received.
 ```

+## An HTTP response

-**An HTTP response.** So far we have spoken to a Web API, but we haven't done much with the HTTP response.
+So far we have spoken to a Web API, but we haven't done much with the HTTP response.
 In fact, our current script simply looks at something called the *status code* on the response and checks to see if this code is equal to `200`.
 While surfing around the Internet, you may have seen the phrase `200 OK` or `404 Not Found`.
 In general, the first is something good and the second isn't.
 Unfortunately, the first, while good in some ways, may not mean we were completely successful in accomplishing what we hoped to do.

 Instead of acting upon the value of the `status_code` in our received response, let's change our script for a moment and have it simply print the value of `status_code`.
 We will then manipulate the parameters to `requests.get` and see which affect the status code.
 We'll modify `qweb4.py` in our experiments.